Moses Lake, Washington: History

 The air base was built to train World War II pilots to fly the P-38 Lightning and B-17 Flying Fortress, two planes that were essential to the war effort.
 The base was closed after the war ended, but reopened in 1948 as a U.S. Air Force base and test area for Boeing's B-47 Stratojet and B-50 Superfortress.

 The B-47 tests led to development of modern commercial jetliners still used today.
 Fighter jets were stationed there to protect Grand Coulee Dam to the north and the Hanford site to the south.
 Boeing still uses the airport as a test and evaluation facility for its aircraft.
 Japan Airlines used the airport as a training area from November 1968 until March 2009.
 The old air base is now owned by the Port of Moses Lake and is home to Grant County International Airport, Big Bend Community College and several businesses.

 Farmers, meanwhile, had developed new methods to irrigate water from the lake and from the Columbia River and began planting expansive irrigated acreage.
 When the Columbia Basin Project began to deliver water to the area in the mid-1950s, farms expanded by thousands of acres, growing potatoes, corn, onions, carrots and sugar beets.

 In little more than a decade, Moses Lake's population grew from 300 to 2,679 in 1950.
-Today, the population is 25,146 (2020 census).
+A town on the west side of Moses Lake, named Westlake, was platted in 1945 and incorporated in 1958.
+The town's population peaked at 500 but later declined to 250 by 1970 as properties in its southern half were acquired by the Bureau of Land Reclamation to address seepage issues created by the raising of the Potholes Reservoir.
+Westlake was annexed into Moses Lake in 1972 due to the high cost to maintain existing municipal operations and low tax revenue.